 The collection of this data is based on Art.
-6 (1) (f) GDPR.
-The website operator has a legitimate interest in optimising its website and displaying it free of any technical errors.
-The server log files must be recorded for this purpose.
+6 (1) lit. f GDPR.
+The website operator has a legitimate interest in the technically error-free presentation and optimisation of its website – for this purpose, the server log files must be collected.

-If you contact us by email, telephone or fax, your enquiry including all resulting personal data (name, enquiry) will be stored and processed by us for the purpose of processing your request.
-We will not disclose this data without your consent.
+If you contact us by e-mail, telephone or fax, your enquiry including all resulting personal data (name, enquiry) will be stored and processed by us for the purpose of processing your request.
+We will not pass on this data without your consent.

-This data is processed on the basis of Art. or Art.
-6 (1) (b) GDPR, insofar as your request is related to the performance of a contract or is necessary for the implementation of pre-contractual measures.
+The processing of this data is based on Art.
+6 (1) lit. b GDPR if your request is related to the performance of a contract or is necessary for the implementation of pre-contractual measures.
 In all other cases, the processing is based on your consent (Art.
-6 or Art.
-6 (1) (a) GDPR) and/or on our legitimate interests (Art.
-6 or Art.
-6 (1) (f) GDPR), as we have a legitimate interest in effectively processing the enquiries addressed to us.
+6 (1) lit. a GDPR) and/or on our legitimate interests (Art.
+6 (1) lit. f GDPR), as we have a legitimate interest in effectively processing the enquiries addressed to us.

-The data you send to us via contact requests will remain with us until you request us to delete it, you revoke your consent to its storage or the purpose for data storage lapses (e.g. after we have completed processing your request).
+The data you send to us via contact requests will remain with us until you request us to delete it, revoke your consent to store it or the purpose for storing the data no longer applies (e.g. after we have completed processing your request).
 Mandatory statutory provisions – in particular statutory retention periods – remain unaffected.

 Matomo (formerly Piwik)